RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 #### Two Accounting Methods

-[Hollywood Accounting](http://en.wikipedia.org/wiki/Hollywood_accounting) typically involves to sets of books:
+[Hollywood Accounting](http://en.wikipedia.org/wiki/Hollywood_accounting) typically involves two sets of books:

 * One for calculating profits to shareholders.
 * One for calculating performer share of profits.